Overview of Alaska Taxes

 Alaska Gas Tax

 Alaska has the lowest gas taxes in the country.
-According to the American Petroleum Institute, the state tax on regular gasoline is just 14.32 cents per gallon.
-The state taxes diesel at a rate of 14.31 cents per gallon.
+According to the American Petroleum Institute, the state tax on regular gasoline and diesel is just 8.95 cents per gallon.

 Alaska Estate Tax